maxdiluca/virtualrealitylab/content/event/bhamxr-extreme-robotics-lab-visit/index.md

 summary: BhamXR members visited the Extreme Robotics Lab to explore links between robotics, XR, sensing, control and human-centred interaction.
 abstract: "A BhamXR network visit to the Extreme Robotics Lab, bringing together researchers interested in robotics, immersive technologies, sensing, movement, autonomy and human-centred interaction."

-# The source media for this visit is currently in OneDrive as HEIC/MOV files.
-# Export web-ready JPEG/MP4 assets before publishing this event.
 date: 2025-09-24T16:00:00+01:00
 date_end: 2025-09-24T18:00:00+01:00